THE mother of James Bulger has told of her greatest regret almost a quarter of a century after the toddler's notorious killing.

 Now, mum Denise Fergus has spoken out about how she relives her son's final hours every day.

 Denise said that she still blames herself for taking her eyes off James and letting go of his hand to pay for some pork chops.

 She added that her final hours spent with her son will "be etched on my mind until my dying day".

 Jon Venables and Robert Thompson, who were 10 when they murdered James, were jailed for life but later released with new identities in 2001.

 Writing in the Mail on Sunday, Denise said: "People often ask me if I blame myself for what happened that day.

-"For taking my eyes off him for that split second; for letting go of his hand as I looked for my purse; for not seeing what the CCTV footage later showed: Jon Venables and Robert Thompson beckoning James away from my side and out of the shop at 3.39pm."If I'd turned right instead of left, I'd have saved his life.
+"For taking my eyes off him for that split second; for letting go of his hand as I looked for my purse; for not seeing what the CCTV footage later showed: Jon Venables and Robert Thompson beckoning James away from my side and out of the shop at 3.39pm.

 "The answer is: of course I do.
 There aren't the words to describe how I still feel now, every day.
 I was the one who let go of his hand; I was the one there meant to protect him."